Know-How Notes: How To Choose A Drill Bit

 When you need to make a hole is something that isn’t paper, you need a drill bit.
 While the basic drill bit will make a hole, there are many different types of drill bits, and what you are working on makes a difference when you need to choose a drill bit that is right for the job.
 Drill bits come in different materials, shapes, and types of cut, making the drill bit aisle a confusing place for the novice driller of holes.
 This article will focus on the types of bit generally used in DIY use as it relates to automotive applications.

 There are many types of drill bit styles, but the main ones you will deal with are twist, step, unibit, and hole saw.
 While all drill bits spin, twist bits refer to the spiral fluting.
 The others cut in a different manner.
+Here’s what you need to know to choose a drill bit for your next project.

 Twist Drill Bits